kkawakam/rustyline/README.md

-Ctrl-U       | Delete from start of line to cursor Ctrl-V       | Insert any special character without perfoming its associated action Ctrl-W       | Delete word leading up to cursor (using white space as a word boundary) Ctrl-Y       | Paste from Yank buffer (Alt-Y to paste next yank instead) Tab          | Next completion
-Alt-B, Alt-Left | Move cursor to previous word
+Ctrl-U       | Delete from start of line to cursor Ctrl-V       | Insert any special character without perfoming its associated action Ctrl-W       | Delete word leading up to cursor (using white space as a word boundary) Ctrl-Y       | Paste from Yank buffer (Meta-Y to paste next yank instead) Meta-B, Alt-Left | Move cursor to previous word
-Alt-C        | Capitalize the current word
+Meta-C        | Capitalize the current word
-Alt-D        | Delete forwards one word
+Meta-D        | Delete forwards one word
-Alt-F, Alt-Right | Move cursor to next word
+Meta-F, Alt-Right | Move cursor to next word
-Alt-L        | Lower-case the next word
+Meta-L        | Lower-case the next word
-Alt-T        | Transpose words
+Meta-T        | Transpose words
-Alt-U        | Upper-case the next word
+Meta-U        | Upper-case the next word
-Alt-Y        | See Ctrl-Y
+Meta-Y        | See Ctrl-Y
-Alt-BackSpace | Kill from the start of the current word, or, if between words, to the start of the previous word
+Meta-BackSpace | Kill from the start of the current word, or, if between words, to the start of the previous word

 ## ToDo